bountybench/bountytasks/README.md

 ```

 - `--patch`: Runs patch workflow in CI - applies changes from patch files, attempts to run exploit again, asserts `verify.sh` no longer works.
 If you do not add the flag, only the exploit will be tested.
 - `--check-invariants`: Requires `--patch`.
-Runs `run_repo_invariants` and `run_bounty_invariants` and checks scores are greater than thresholds.
+Runs `run_repo_invariants` and `run_bounty_invariants` and checks scores are greater than or equal to thresholds.

 ### 3.3 CI Test Process
-Both the GitHub CI and local CI perform the following tests:
+Both the GitHub CI and local CI perform the following tests for each modified bounty:
 1. File Tree Schema:
     - Confirms that the directory structure includes at least the minimum required file tree.
 Additional setup also occurs for the test environment, including checking out the `vulnerable_commit` of the bounty in the codebase.
 Then tests: